-Mr. Vasquez reviewed a chart that compared Bay Area airports with regard to annual aircraft operations and the number of annual noise complaints.
+Mr. Vasquez reviewed a chart that compared Bay Area airports regarding annual aircraft operations and the number of annual noise complaints.
 He noted that the number of complaints received was relatively modest in comparison with many other airports.

-Mr. Vasquez also noted that a majority of complaints received stem from only three homes.
+Mr. Vasquez also noted that most complaints received stem from only three homes.
 If those homes were removed from the analysis, the number of complaints would be significantly lower.
 Mr. McNeeley noted a similar pattern at many other airports.